-Our customers include, among many others, the U.S. Customs and Border Protection, U.S. Department of Defense, U.S. Transportation Security Administration and Federal Bureau of Prisons in the United States, as well as the winter Olympic Games in Sochi, Her Majesty's Revenue and Customs and Manchester Airport Group in the United Kingdom, the Servicio de Administración Tributaria in México, Chek Lap Kok Airport in Hong Kong and Ben Gurion International Airport in Israel.
+Our customers include, among many others, the U.S. Customs and Border Protection, U.S. Department of Defense, U.S. Transportation Security Administration and Federal Bureau of Prisons in the United States, as well as Her Majesty's Revenue and Customs and Manchester Airport Group in the United Kingdom, the Servicio de Administración Tributaria in México, Chek Lap Kok Airport in Hong Kong and Ben Gurion International Airport in Israel.

-Patient Monitoring, Diagnostic Cardiology and Anesthesia Systems.
+Patient Monitoring, Diagnostic Cardiology, Anesthesia Systems and Defibrillators.
 Our patient monitoring, diagnostic cardiology and anesthesia systems are manufactured and distributed globally for use in critical care, emergency and perioperative areas within hospitals as well as physicians' offices, medical clinics and ambulatory surgery centers.
 We also provide wired and wireless networks, clinical information access solutions and ambulatory blood pressure monitors.
+Our defibrillators are manufactured and distributed globally for use in public facilities, medical facilities and ambulances.

-We have sold these products to organizations such as Eisenhower Medical Center in Rancho Mirage, California, Spartanburg Regional Medical Center in Spartanburg, South Carolina, LSU Medical Center in Shreveport, Louisiana, The Newcastle upon Tyne Hospitals NHS Foundation Trust in the United Kingdom, Centre Hospitalier Saint Joseph-Saint Luc in France and Intensive Care Centrum UMC Utrecht in the Netherlands, among many other organizations.
-We have also sold the products through various group purchasing organizations, including Novation, Inc., HPG, LLC, and MedAssets Supply Chain Systems, LLC, among others.
+We have sold products to organizations such as Eisenhower Medical Center in Rancho Mirage, California, Spartanburg Regional Medical Center in Spartanburg, South Carolina, LSU Medical Center in Shreveport, Louisiana, The Newcastle upon Tyne Hospitals NHS Foundation Trust in the United Kingdom, Centre Hospitalier Saint Joseph-Saint

+Luc and CHU Bordeaux - Hôpital Pellegrin in France, among many other organizations.
+We have also sold the products through various group purchasing organizations, including Novation, Inc., Healthtrust Purchasing Group, L.P., MedAssets Supply Chain Systems, LLC, and Premier, Inc., among others.

 Optoelectronic Devices and Electronics Manufacturing Services.
 Our optoelectronic devices and the electronics we manufacture are used in a broad range of products by a variety of customers.
 For example, they are utilized by customers in the following market segments: defense, aerospace and avionics; analytical and medical imaging; healthcare; telecommunications; homeland security; barcode scanners; toll and traffic management; and automotive diagnostic systems.
-Major customers in these segments include Raytheon, Honeywell, Gilardoni, Covidien, Smiths Medical, Conmed Corporation, Beckman Coulter, United Technologies, Northrop Grumman, Bosch, Draeger, Pacific Biosciences and Vislink, among others.
+Major customers in these segments include Raytheon, Honeywell, UTC Aerospace Systems, Northrop Grumman, Covidien, Smiths Medical, Conmed Corporation, Draeger Medical, Beckman Coulter, FireEye, United Technologies, Gilardoni, Microtec, Draeger Safety, Pacific Bioscience Laboratories and Vislink, among others.